-Throughout the year, we will be retelling stirring tales of bravery from the frontline and highlighting the terrifying moments that those back home endured, worrying about their loved ones as they listened for the far-off rumble of guns from mainland Europe.
+Every week through to the signing of the Armistice – which came into effect at 11am on November 11, 1918 – the Comet has been retelling stirring tales of bravery from the frontline 100 years ago and highlighting the terrifying moments that those back home endured, worrying about their loved ones as they listened for the far-off rumble of guns from mainland Europe.

 Looking back through the archives...